How to Use GPT-5.2 for Video Translation [2026 Guide]

 What is GPT-5.2 best used for in video translation?

 GPT-5.2 is best used for video translation when you need strong handling of nuance, idioms, and tone—especially for European languages (French, German, Spanish, Italian, Portuguese) and for marketing, vlogs, or narrative content.
-It follows custom instructions (e.g. in VideoDubber's Context box) very well, so it's a strong fit when brand voice and cultural adaptation matter more than raw speed or lowest cost.
+It follows custom instructions (e.g. in VideoDubber's Context box) with exceptional consistency, making it the right choice when brand voice and cultural adaptation matter more than raw speed or lowest cost.

 How much does it cost to translate a video with GPT-5.2?

 Cost depends on video length, number of target languages, and your VideoDubber plan.
-GPT-5.2 typically consumes more credits per minute than Gemini or DeepSeek, often in the range of 1.5–2× for the same video.
+GPT-5.2 typically consumes 1.5–2x more credits per minute than Gemini or DeepSeek for the same video.
 Check VideoDubber's pricing and dashboard for current credit rates.
-Many teams use GPT-5.2 for premium content and other models for high-volume or technical work to balance quality and cost.
+Many teams use GPT-5.2 for premium content and other models for high-volume or technical work to balance quality and total cost.

 Is GPT-5.2 good for marketing and storytelling videos?